Adaptivity and Layout

 When you rely on size classes to drive changes in the layout, your app can look great in any display environment.
 To learn how to work with size classes in Interface Builder, see Size Classes Design Help.

 The following concrete examples can help you visualize how size classes characterize the display environments of various devices.
-For example, iPad uses the regular size class in both dimensions and in both orientations.
+For example, iPad (including iPad Pro) uses the regular size class in both dimensions and in both orientations.
 In other words, the iPad display environment is always horizontally and vertically regular.

 The size classes of iPad in portrait